The Three Degrees: 1960s

 When Scott left the group in 1966 to start a family, Ferguson filled in for her.
 She remained for 20 years and was lead singer on most of the group's best-selling tracks.
-Harmon left by 1967 and after Sundray Tucker and Sonia Goring came and went, she was eventually replaced by Valerie Holiday.
-Barrett signed them to recording contracts over the next three years with Warner Bros., Metromedia, and Neptune record labels, the latter owned by Kenny Gamble and Leon Huff, who would work with the group five years later.
-The group's close harmony singing made them a popular nightclub act, but a hit record still eluded them.
+Harmon left by 1967 and, after brief stints by Sundray Tucker and Sonia Goring, she was replaced by Valerie Holiday that same year.
+Barrett signed the trio to recording contracts over the next three years with Warner Bros., Metromedia, and Neptune record labels, the latter owned by Kenny Gamble and Leon Huff, who would work with the group five years later.
+At this point, the group's close harmony singing made them a popular nightclub act, but a hit record still eluded them.

 1970s

 By 1970, they were signed to Roulette Records and they released their first album, Maybe.
 The title song, this time with Valerie Holiday taking the lead, took them to No. 4 on the US R&B chart.
 The singles, "I Do Take You" and "You're the Fool" followed, as did their second album, So Much Love.
 This success landed them a cameo appearance in the 1971 film, The French Connection, where they performed a cover of Jimmy Webb's "Everybody Gets to Go to the Moon", filmed during one of their appearances at the Copacabana nightclub in New York City.

 In 1973, when their contract with Roulette ended, Barrett signed them to Philadelphia International Records under Kenny Gamble and Leon Huff, where they had their greatest successes.
 The first song they recorded for the label was with the studio band MFSB, titled "TSOP (The Sound of Philadelphia)", which was the theme song for Soul Train.
 In October 1973, the group also made an appearance on the American television sitcom Sanford and Son (season 3, episode 4), singing their song "I Didn't Know".